Not-TNB/SchoolBot/README.md

 ### Syntax: ```s?rps [move]```
 ```[move]```: The player's move.
 Must be rock, paper or scissors

-Returns: The results of a match of Rock Paper Scissors with the player against WikiSearch
+Returns: The results of a match of Rock Paper Scissors with the player against School Bot
 <br><br>

 ## Dice